 The district's use of suspension and expulsion will have a real and substantial relationship to the lawful maintenance and operation of the district, including but not limited to, the preservation of the health and safety of students and employees and the preservation of an educational process that is conducive to learning.
-The district will not expel, suspend, or administer discipline, including suspension and expulsion, in any manner for related to a student's performance of or failure to perform any act not related to the orderly operation of the school or school-sponsored activities or any other aspect of preserving the educational process.
-The district will not administer any form of discipline, including suspension and expulsion, in a manner that would result in the denial or delay of a nutritionally adequate meal to a student or prevent a student from accomplishing a specific academic grade, subject, or graduation requirement.
+The district will not administer discipline including suspension and expulsion, in any manner related to a student's performance of or failure to perform any act not related to the orderly operation of the school or school-sponsored activities or any other aspect of preserving the educational process.
+The district will not administer any discipline, including suspension and expulsion, in a manner that would result in the denial or delay of a nutritionally adequate meal to a student or prevent a student from accomplishing a specific academic grade, subject, or graduation requirement.

-As stated above, the The district will provide the parents/guardians an opportunity for involvement to support the student and resolve behavioral violations before administering suspension or expulsion.
-Additionally, the principal or assistant principal will consider the student's individual circumstances and the nature of the violation before administering a short-term or in-school any suspension or expulsion to determine whether the suspension or expulsion, and the length of the exclusion, is warranted.
+The district will provide the parents/guardians an opportunity for involvement to support the student and resolve behavioral violations before administering suspension or expulsion.
+Additionally, the principal or assistant principal will consider the student's individual circumstances and the nature of the violation before administering any suspension or expulsion to determine whether the suspension or expulsion, and the length of the exclusion, is warranted.

 The principal or assistant principal at each school must report all suspensions and expulsions, including the specific behavioral violation that led to the suspension or expulsion, to the superintendent or designee within twenty-four (24) hours after the administration of such suspension or expulsion.
-Reporting the behavioral violation that led to the suspension or expulsion as "other" is insufficient.